Pete (Theodore Roosevelt's dog)

 In May 1907, Pete got into repeated fights with another dog that would wander onto the White House grounds.
 These fights left him with serious, even life-threatening, injuries.

 Pete would be exiled from living at the White House due to his aggressive incidents towards people.
-He was first exiled in July 1907, reportedly after Theodore Roosevelt decided against euthanizing the dog after his son Archibald pled with him not to.
+He was initially exiled in July 1907, reportedly because Theodore Roosevelt decided not to euthanize the dog following a plea from his son Archibald.
 He was again exiled in 1908, after he chased a State Department official.
 He appears to have spent the rest of his days at the Roosevelt's Sagamore Hill estate.